 By Edward Woodall

-You’ve considered the market carefully, talked it over with family, friends, and business associates, obtained leads on customers, and even written a business plan.
+You’ve considered the market carefully, talked it over with family, friends, and business associates, obtained customer leads, and even written a business plan.
 Now what?
 The possible legal and financial considerations for a start-up business are vast.
-However, the most important issues can be summarized into three main areas: potential conflicts with your previous employer; protecting the new business and its owners; and securing adequate funding for the new business.
+However, the most important issues can be summarized into three main areas: potential conflicts with your previous employer, protecting the new company and its owners, and securing adequate funding for the new business.

 Issue #1: Conflicts with Your Previous Employer